microsoft/Olive/docs/source/tutorials/configure_systems.rst

                 accelerators = [{"device": Device.CPU}]
             )

+Note:

-IsolatedORTSystem does not support olive_managed_env and can only be used to evaluate ONNX models.
+- Isolated ORT System does not support olive_managed_env and can only be used to evaluate ONNX models.
+- The accelerators for Isolated ORT system is optional.
+If not provided, Olive will get the available execution providers installed in current virtual environment and infer its device.
+- For each accelerator, either device or execution_providers is optional but not both if the accelerators are specified.
+If device or execution_providers is not provided, Olive will infer the device or execution_providers if possible.

 .. important::

-    The python environment must have the relevant ONNX runtime package installed!
+    The Isolated ORT environment must have the relevant ONNX runtime package installed!

 Please refer to :ref:`isolated_ort_system_config` for more details on the config options.